 Eventually, Everything is Lost

 Life is a long series of losses.
-It’s pretty much the only thing that is guaranteed in our existence.
+It’s pretty much the only thing guaranteed in our existence.
 From moment to moment, year to year, we give up and leave behind former selves that we will never recover.
 We lose family, friends, relationships, jobs, and communities.
 We lose beliefs, experiences, perspectives, and passions.
-And ultimately, we will one day lose our existence entirely.
+And ultimately, we will one day lose our existence entirely.19

 If you think back to a hard time in your life, recognize that to get out of those hard times, you had to accept losses.
 You had to lose relationships and pursuits, you had to lose a lot of meaning in order to create greater, healthier meaning.
 In that sense, all growth requires a degree of loss.
 And all loss incites further growth.
 The two must occur together.